timescale/docs/timescaledb/getting-started/index.md

 # Getting started with TimescaleDB

-**Congratulations!** You're likely here because you have successfully spun up your first instance of TimescaleDB, can connect to it, and are ready to explore some of the most popular TimescaleDB feautures.
+**Congratulations!** You're here because you have successfully spun up your first instance of TimescaleDB, can connect to it, and are ready to explore some of the most popular TimescaleDB feautures.
 If you have not yet created a TimescaleDB instance or learned how to connect to it, make sure to